All Episodes

 The show ends here.

-I think we're gonna have I'm working on getting General Flynn for you guys.
+I think we're going to have, I'm working on getting General Flynn for you guys.

 And potentially we might have Brandon Carter as well.